How to Reverse an Array in PowerShell

 1

-• It’s memory-friendly because it flips the existing array without needing extra space for a new one.
-This is great for big arrays where saving memory matters.
+• As the method works on the original array, no extra memory is needed for a new one.
+This is great for really big arrays where saving memory matters.

-• When you need things done fast, especially with big arrays.
+• When you need fast results, especially with big arrays.

-• When you don’t care about keeping the original order or you’ve made a copy.
+• When it’s okay to change the order of the original array, or if you’ve already made a copy.

-Related reading: Using PowerShell to Test Port Connection Without Telnet
+Related resource: Using PowerShell to Test Port Connection Without Telnet

-2. Use PowerShell’s magic with the pipeline and range operator
+Use PowerShell’s pipeline and range operator to reverse an array

 $array = 1,2,3,4,5